dfanology/dfanology.github.io/scitech/Talbot.md

 ![Talbot1](Talbot1.png)*Fig. 1: Left - Talbot effect is the self-image of a diffraction grating under monochromatic light.
 Right - for achromatic light all the self-images blur together to form a z-invariant self-image.*

 This means at the intermediate distance where the self-images are blurred together but not so far that interference stops, the aerial image is a z-invariant periodic pattern which can be used to pattern photoresist.
-Because of the z-invariance, it is robust to tilt and positioning, while having an area as large as the diffraction grating.
+Because of the z-invariance, it is robust to tilt and positioning, while having a patternable area as large as the diffraction grating, with no 'dead' space.
 Since most of the diffraction orders participate in interference, the light transmission is high and therefore patterning is very efficiency.

 # Calculations